MohammadMajed24/Bank-System-Management/README.md

  We use C++ React Tailwind Crow Mysql

+ Don't forget to cd cppreact then npm install

  1- we are using crow web framework to create our API, you can find the documentation here: https://crowcpp.org/master/
     you can find all libraries in libs folder